Mahogany Stain (The Overview And How-To)

 Can Mahogany Be Stained To A Lighter Color?

 Mahogany can be stained light to a certain degree since stain application darkens the wood.
-Whether or not mahogany wood structure has a stain, it can easily be converted into a lighter color but can’t surpass a certain degree.
+Whether or not the mahogany wood structure has a stain, it can easily be converted into a lighter color but can’t surpass a certain degree.

 Does Mahogany Darken As Time Goes By?